tc39/notes/es6/2012-07/july-24.md

 and array-like])

-Array.from should… (this is a change to current specification)
+Array.from should... (this is a change to current specification)
-  1. Attempt to use the iterable protocol, if cannot…
+  1. Attempt to use the iterable protocol, if cannot...
   2. Fall back to using Array-like protocol
   3. Always return a copy